MAIF/otoroshi/manual/next/docs/entities/global-config.md

 * `IP allowed list`: Only IP addresses that will be able to access Otoroshi exposed services
 * `IP blocklist`: IP addresses that will be refused to access Otoroshi exposed services
 * `Endless HTTP Responses`: IP addresses for which each request will return around 128 Gb of 0s
+* `Trusted proxies`: addresses, CIDR blocks or wildcards of the reverse proxies placed in front of Otoroshi

+When `Trusted proxies` is empty and `Use X-Forwarded-* headers for routing` is enabled, the client address is read from the first entry of the `X-Forwarded-For` header.
+That entry is the one the caller sent, so whenever the proxies in front keep caller supplied values rather than replacing them, the caller chooses it.
+Filling it makes Otoroshi read the header from the other end instead: it walks the entries from the last one, discards those matching the list, and keeps the first one that does not.
+The header is only taken into account when the peer that opened the connection matches the list as well.

+An instance can be seeded with `OTOROSHI_OPTIONS_TRUSTED_PROXIES`, which sets the value the same way `OTOROSHI_OPTIONS_TRUST_XFORWARDED` does for the setting above it.
+It is used when initializing an empty datastore and never overrides an existing global config, so it applies on a first start, on a reset, and on every start of a storage that keeps nothing.

+This address is what the settings above match against, and also what per-IP throttling counts, what `${req.ip}` returns and what the geolocation extractors resolve.
+Leaving the list empty keeps the previous behaviour, so that addresses are believed as announced.

 ### Quotas settings